 This post may contain affiliate links which won’t change your price but will share some commission.

-New Year’s Eve Aperol Spritz – Ring in the new year with one of 2019’s hottest cocktails, The Aperol Spritz made with Aperol and Prosecco.
+New Year’s Eve Aperol Spritz – Ring in the new year with one of this year’s hottest cocktails, The Aperol Spritz made with Aperol and Prosecco.

 This past year I might have explored my inner cocktail self – and yes, that’s a thing.
 (WINK) And my all-time favorite turned out to be the Aperol Spritz.
 It’s bright, tart, and bubble – kind of like me.